uqlibrary/technology-training/Git/git.md

 git pull origin master
 ```

-If you collaborate on a remote repository, remember to `pull` before working!
+If you collaborate on a remote repository, **remember to `pull` before working**!

 **Challenge 3**

-Switch roles and repeat.
+Switch roles and repeat the process!

 **Challenge 4**

-Use the GitHub interface to add a comment to your partner's commit and suggest something.
-See your notifications afterward.
+Use the GitLab interface to add a comment to your partner's commit and suggest something.
+See your notifications in "Activity" afterwards.

 ### Conflicts